corda/corda-runtime-os/components/flow/flow-service/flow-pipeline-acceptance-test-coverage.md

 - An initiated flow failing removes the flow's checkpoint publishes a failed flow status and schedules flow cleanup ✅
 - Given the flow has a WAIT_FOR_FINAL_ACK session receiving a session close event and then failing the flow schedules flow and session cleanup ✅

+## External events

+- Sending an external event sends a payload created by an external event factory ✅
+- Receiving an external event response with the correct request id resumes the flow ✅
+- Receiving an external event response with the wrong request id does not resume the flow and ignores the response ✅
+- Receiving a 'retriable' error response resends the external event if the retry window has been surpassed

+- Can return a plain string or byte array? error on returning string

 ## Crypto

 ### Signing